zarnilux/Zabbix-Custom-Templates/tp_opnsense-activechecks/README.md

 Perform Website/DNS Server Availability Checks via Zabbix Active Agent on OPNSense.

-All Checks are performed direclty from the OPNSense, the results are transfered to the Zabbix Server.
+All Checks are performed directly from the OPNSense, the results are transfered to the Zabbix Server.

 The Template used two examples for the Checks: GoogleDNS and a fictive ExternalDB